Home » Outsourcing trends in pharmaceutical manufacturing with Shyam Khante

 What makes a leader in pharmaceutical manufacturing

-Lastly, Shyam Kante mentions two key factors that can make a pharma company the industry leader.
+Lastly, Shyam Khante mentions two key factors that can make a pharma company the industry leader.
 The first one is adhering to regulatory guidelines.
 “They keep on adding in number, direction and spread.
 The speed increases in a phenomenal way.
 That is the largest industry challenge.”

 Secondly, there is cost and speed.
 How can we lower the costs and increase the speed of operation?
 Shyam illustrates his point: “You cannot give the drug that was required yesterday, today.
 Decisions are made on the scientific level, on a company level, but even on political levels—this way, we strive to see that the public at large benefits.”